top of page

 World Suicide Bereavement Day

-A day to create awareness and to encourage anyone bereaved by suicide to join together
+A day to create awareness and to encourage anyone bereaved by suicide to join together for healing and support.

-Approximately 500 people die by suicide in Ireland each year.8 For each person who dies, six close family members and up to 135 individuals may be affected by the death.
+Approximately 500 people die by suicide in Ireland each year.
+For each person who dies, six close family members and up to 135 individuals may be affected by the death.
 This equates to more than 3,000 immediate family members and 60,000 individuals who may be impacted by suicide in Ireland every year.
 Each suicide has a devastating and lasting impact on the families, friends and communities of those who died - Connecting for Life.

 The aftermath of a suicide is shocking, debilitating, surreal and life-changing.
 The Initial feelings of guilt, blame, shame and anger often manifested in enduring physical and psychological difficulties.
 These can include post-traumatic stress disorder, depressive disorders, anxiety, and substance abuse; an increased risk of suicide; increased physical complaints; and an increased risk of developing persistent complex bereavement.